-Isolated Maduro revels in Erdogan's backing ahead of Venezuela vote
+Venezuela's Maduro gets support from Erdogan, Maradona ahead of vote

 China and Russia have lent Caracas billions of dollars and both have significant oil fields in Venezuela, home to the world’s biggest crude reserves.

-Turkey has a much smaller presence, but Turkish Airlines started flying to Caracas in 2016 - one of a few major international carriers to still service the violent country - and Venezuela’s government has said Turkey would invest in its new “petro” cryptocurrency.
+Turkey has a much smaller presence, but Turkish Airlines started flying to Caracas in 2016 - one of a few major international carriers to still service the chaotic country - and Venezuela’s government has said Turkey would invest in its new “petro” cryptocurrency.

 Maduro and Erdogan on Thursday also vowed more cooperation in oil, mining, gas, agriculture, technology, and industry.